 Phase 1: Follicular (the 7 to 10 days after your period)

 In the follicular phase of your cycle, your estrogen hormone rises which is when the lining of your uterus grows (and this lining is what’s shed during your period bleed).
 “During this phase, all hormones start out low and estrogen rises to a peak before ovulation.
 This change in hormones has you feeling more alert and energized,” says Antonietta Vicario, VP of Talent and Training at P.volve who worked alongside Tewari to develop P.volve’s Phase & Function program.

-Phase 2: Ovulatory (the to 4 days in the middle of your cycle)
+Phase 2: Ovulatory (around day 14, or in the middle of your cycle)

 Phase 3: Luteal (the 10 to 14 days between ovulation and your period)